Nagoya Castle: Ninomaru

 The Ninomaru Palace (二の丸御殿, Ninomaru Goten) is thought to have been completed in 1617.
 Tokugawa Yoshinao, the first feudal lord of Owari, moved to this palace from Honmaru Palace in 1620.
 Besides serving as the residence of the lord, the palace functioned as the administrative center of the feudal government.
 It was further extended and renovated in later years.

 Three chief retainers of the Owari branch were executed in the Ninomaru Palace in 1868 in what became known as the Aomatsuba Incident.
 Early in the Shōwa period, around 1926, a monument was erected at the execution site.
 The exact site is unknown; it is thought to have taken place 100 metres south of the current site of the monument.
 The stone stele was re-erected after the original one disappeared.

-The Ninonomaru existed until the Kaei period (1848–54).
+The Ninomaru existed until the Kaei period (1848–54).
 Facilities for conducting clan affairs, residences for retainers, gardens, and stables (Mukaiyashiki) were located there.
 The western two-thirds of the area was known as the Oshiro (the castle), while the eastern one-third was called Ninomaru Goten (the palace).
 The gardens originally included flowering trees, stone lanterns, and a traditional Japanese-style tea arbour.
 After the Meiji Restoration, the original was demolished to build army barracks, but it was restored and designated as an official scenic spot after the war.

 The palace had two stages for performances of Noh: the omote-butai, or front stage, and oku-butai, the rear stage.
 Noh was performed to commemorate a lord's succession to a fiefdom and to celebrate the birth of an heir.
 The Tokugawas of Owari were patrons of many Noh actors, and the modern Nagoya Noh Theater, which opened in April 1997, is located in the Sannomaru enceinte.

 The Tokugawa Art Museum has a partial reconstruction of the Ninomaru palace reception chambers, such as the Kusari-no-ma and the Hiro-ma, which include display alcoves, staggered shelves, and writing alcoves equipped with authentic furnishings.
 A reconstruction of one of the Noh stages of the Ninomaru can also be seen in the museum.

+Another stone stele is also located in the Ninomaru honouring the Tokugawa clan army methods.

+The ninth son of Tokugawa Ieyasu and leader of the Owari clan, Tokugawa Yoshinao, authored a book on warfare tactics called the Gunsho-gōkan (軍書合鑑).
+The inscriptions on this stone monument are 「王命に依って催さるる事」「藩訓秘伝之跡」.

+The book, which was passed down from generation to generation, contains diverse Tokugawa family war tactics.
+The stone's inscription is distinctive since it expresses a political philosophy of obeisance to the Emperor.
+At the start of the Meiji Restoration, the Tokugawa dynasty, who were in power at the time, announced that they would adhere to this idea and follow the Emperor.